hackutd/hackutd-tech-guide/dayof/Guided Project/Frontend/cards.md

 **Setting Up the Card Component**

 1. This step is the exact same process as it was for the other two components.
 Don’t forget to render the component in `\app.jsx`
 [Answer](https://pastebin.com/GZmid5q6)

 ---

 ## **Challenge 2: How you can create this card box with text inside?**

-> **Add HTML and style the card component so it looks like the *card below*.
-You should have two boxes stacked on top of each other.
-The first box should have a blue/green gradient and the box on top of it should be white.
-They should both have rounded corners.
-When you hover on the white box it should grow in size to cover the gradient box.
-In the center you should have some text.
-Once you have tried it on your own, scroll down to see a possible solution**
+> **Add HTML and style the card component so it looks like the *card below***.
+ - You should have two boxes stacked on top of each other.
+ - The first box should have a blue/green gradient and the box on top of it should be white.
+ - They should both have rounded corners.
+ - When you hover on the white box it should grow in size to cover the gradient box.
+ - In the center you should have some text.

+Once you have tried it on your own, scroll down to see a possible solution.

 ![](img/alan2.jpg)
 1. We start with a simple outer `<div>` with the `p-4` style to give the card some space.